 Hybridization as a facilitator of species range expansions

+Consistently with our prediction, we found that hybridization has facilitated the range expansion of I. elegans in both hybrid regions in Spain.
 A common signature of range expansions is a reduced genetic diversity due to founder effects (Slatkin & Excoffier, 2012).
 However, hybridization and introgression with a locally adapted resident species during the range expansion process can be a counterforce that increases overall genetic diversity and/or specific alleles (Behm et al., 2010; Mehner et al., 2010; Pfennig et al., 2016; Rieseberg et al., 2007).
 Introgressive hybridization during the range expansion of I. elegans in Spain can be a source of new alleles to recently expanded populations in both hybrid zones.
 It appears that the range expansion has coincided with the hybridization of I. elegans in Spain, and this has not only prevented the loss of genetic diversity in both hybrid zones, but also increased diversity in the north-west hybrid zone.
 Dudaniec et al. (2018) investigated neutral and adaptive molecular signatures along the northward range expansion axis of I. elegans in where no other Ischnura spp. occur.
 Interestingly, also no decrease in genetic diversity along this axis was found; and observed heterozygosity was similar between core and range-expanded populations, even without hybridization opportunities.
 Another study investigating the genetic consequences of northern range expansion in damselflies did, however, report small genetic diversity losses in recently established populations (Swaegers et al., 2015).
 Due to introgression, I. elegans and I. graellsii populations showed slightly lower overall interspecific genetic differentiation in sympatry (FST=0.683) than in allopatry (FST=0.725), similar to patterns detected in other taxa (Anderson & Hubricht, 1938; Fu et al., 2020).
 Demographic processes associated with range expansions, such as repeated bottlenecks and genetic drift can also increase the level of differentiation between species (Freedman et al., 2010; Wang et al., 2014).
 This may have contributed to the high and significantly observed pairwise genetic differentiation between I. elegans and I. graellsii in the north-west hybrid zone respect to the north-central and the allopatric zones.

 Conclusions

-Studies examining the evolutionary outcomes of hybridization are to hybridization outcomes and on-going hybridization and in part explained by and the time elapsed since colonization range expansion
+Studies examining the evolutionary outcomes of hybridization in complex hybrid regions such as mottled hybrid regions are extremely useful to test the consistency of hybridization outcomes and to disentangle the influence of intrinsic and extrinsic factors.
+We found that on-going hybridization and introgression were in part explained by extrinsic factors, such as species proportions, recolonization events and the time elapsed since colonization, and by intrinsic factors such as the strength and direction of reproductive isolation.
+We also detected that hybridization has facilitated the range expansion of I. elegans in both hybrid regions in Spain.

 ACKNOWLEDGEMENTS